nextapps-de/flexsearch/README.md

 - The static methods `FlexSearch.registerCharset()` and `FlexSearch.registerLanguage()` was removed, those collections are now exported to `FlexSearch.Charset` which can be accessed as module `import { Charset } from "flexsearch"` and language packs are now applied by `encoder.assign()`
 - Instead of e.g. "latin:simple" the Charset collection is exported as a module and has to be imported by e.g. `import LatinSimple from "./charset.js"` and then assigned to an existing Encoder by `encoder.assign(LatinSimple)` or by creation `encoder = new Encoder(LatinSimple)`
 - You can import language packs by `dist/module/lang/*` when using ESM and by `const EnglishPreset = require("flexsearch/lang/en");` when using CommonJS (Node.js)
+- The method `index.append()` is now deprecated and will be removed in the near future, because it isn't consistent and leads into unexpected behavior when not used properly.
+You should only use `index.add()` which also supports an Array of contents.